epfml/disco/discojs/discojs-web/README.md

 ## Build

-The browser module and its Cypress tests use the `discojs` interface, i.e. they all run in the browser as native JS.
-This Disco.js browser module is build on top of and extends `discojs-core`, which must always be built first before building `discojs`:
+The server and CLI modules, as well as all unit tests (except Cypress) use the `discojs-web` interface, i.e. they all run on Node.js.
+This Disco.js Node module is build on top of and extends `discojs-core`, whose code is [symlinked](https://en.wikipedia.org/wiki/Symbolic_link) into `discojs-web/src/core`.
+To build this project:

 ```
-cd discojs-core
 npm run build
-cd discojs
-npm run build
 ```

 This invokes the TypeScript compiler (`tsc`).
+It will output the compilation files of `discojs-web` in a `dist/` directory.
 To recompile from stratch, simply `rm -rf dist/` before running `npm run build` again.

 ## Development

-### Using Disco.js

-As the developer of an external project, you should only be interacting with the `@epfml/discojs` __REMOTE__ package, hosted on the `@epfml` NPM registry.
-It is installed with `npm i @epfml/discojs`.

-### Compilation

-When contributing directly to the source code of `discojs`, you will be using the __LOCAL__ `@epfml/discojs-core` package, which is based off the local files you have and are modifying in the `discojs-core` directory.
-As mentioned earlier, any change to `discojs-core` requires a rebuild of both `discojs-core` and `discojs`, for all changes to be reflected.
-However, changes brought to `discojs` alone, only require a rebuild of `discojs`.

 ### Contributing

-Contributions to `discojs` must only include browser-specific code.
-Code common to both the browser and Node must be added to `discojs-core` instead.
+Contributions to `discojs-web` must only include browser-specific code.
+Code common to both the browser and Node.js must be added to `discojs-core` instead.

+As a rule of thumb, the `src/core/` directory must never be modified when modifying `discojs-web`, since it is [symlinked](https://en.wikipedia.org/wiki/Symbolic_link) to `discojs-core`.

+If you wish to add a new file or submodule to the project, please do so in a similar way as `src/core/` is structured.
+That is, [adding a new task](../../docs/TASK.md) to `discojs-web` would mean adding a new file to `src/tasks/` and modifying `src/tasks/index.ts` (NOT `src/core/tasks/...`).

 Note that, if you end up making calls to the Tensorflow.js API, you must import it from the root index.
-This is to ensure the WebGL version of TF.js is loaded, and only once.
-The only exception occurs in unit tests, which should import TF.js from the (local) `@epfml/discojs-node`, since those run on Node.js.
+This is to ensure the Node version of TF.js is loaded, and only once.